DANS-KNAW/dd-poc-easy-sword2-to-dataverse/README.md

       -h, --help      Show help message
       -v, --version   Show version of this program

-    Subcommand: run-service - Starts DANS Deposit To Dataverse as a daemon that services HTTP requests -h, --help   Show help message
+    Subcommands:
-    ---
+      run-service   Starts DANS Deposit To Dataverse as a daemon that processes deposit directories as they appear in the configured inbox. import        Imports deposits in the directory specified.
+Does not monitor for new deposits to arrive, but instead terminates after importing the batch.

 INSTALLATION AND CONFIGURATION
 ------------------------------